 Childminder Development Grant

-PLEASE NOTE THE CHILDMINDER DEVELOPMENT GRANT APPLICATION FOR 2020 IS NOW OPEN
+PLEASE NOTE THE CHILDMINDER DEVELOPMENT GRANT APPLICATION FOR 2020 IS NOW CLOSED

 The Childminders Development Grant is designed to assist Childminders, already providing a childminding service in their own homes, to enhance safety/quality in the service through the purchase of small capital items, equipment, toys or minor adaptation costs.
 It may also give financial assistance to new or prospective Childminders with their initial set up costs.

 All applicants must be committed to maintaining/improving the quality of their childminding service.

 Funding will be made available to Meath CCC specifically for this purpose – CCI will be informed by the Department of Children and Youth Affairs (DCYA) of the funding being made available to them annually for the operation of the CMDG.